project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/111-bart-van-der-zande-on-building-the-worlds-first-regenerative-startup-studio.md

 ---
-title: 111 Bart van der Zande on building the world's first regenerative startup studio
+title: 111 Bart Van Der Zande On Building The Worlds First Regenerative Startup Studio
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-04-06)